 Long Bed Trucks Typically Offer A More Stable Towing Experience

 Towing with a midsize pickup isn’t affected much by the difference between short-bed and long-bed models.
-But most half-ton and HD trucks can tow 10,000 lbs. or more, which is a substantial amount of weight, especially at highway speeds when trailer sway becomes a genuine concern.
+But most half-ton and HD trucks can tow 10,000 lbs. or more, which is a substantial amount of weight, especially at highway speeds when trailer sway becomes a real concern.

 Reduced Cargo Capacity In Short Bed Models